2018 Eastleigh Borough Council election

 The 2018 Eastleigh Borough Council election took place on 3 May 2018 to elect all members of Eastleigh Borough Council.
 The election was on new boundaries, with the overall size of the council being reduced by five seats, from 44 to 39.
 The outcome was a decisive victory for the incumbent Liberal Democrats.

-Results
+Results summary

-Ward Results
+Ward results

 A * denotes an incumbent councillor seeking reelection.